 Frequently Asked Questions

-Can a 4-year-old sleep on the top bunk?
+What is the recommended age for a child to sleep on the top bunk?

-What safety standards should I look for when buying a bunk bed?
+What are the most important safety features to look for in a bunk bed?